manojrayar/lovegram/README.md

 # lovegram
-Clone of famous social media application Instagram.
+Clone of famous social media application Instagram. just a try using MERN stack.